 Syrian Arab Republic Food and Drink

-There are numerous restaurants in Aleppo and Damascus serving a variety of Oriental and European dishes.
+Clearly things have changed greatly in Syria with the on-going civil war, but traditionally there were numerous restaurants in Aleppo and Damascus that served a variety of Oriental and European dishes.

-Often expected, especially in more expensive establishments; 10% is generally acceptable.
+Often expected, especially in more expensive establishments; traditionally 10% is generally acceptable.